-- The service supported people with decision making.
-Care records contained evidence the person who received care or a family member had been involved with and were at the centre of developing their care plans. - People had been encouraged to express their views about the care required.
-One person told us, "I do my own paperwork and they do go through my care plan asking if I am satisfied.
-They are providing me with the care I requested and I am well looked after." - Information was available about local advocacy contacts, should someone wish to utilise this service.
+- The registered manager and staff team supported people with decision making.
+Care records contained evidence the person who received care or a family member had been involved with and were at the centre of developing their care plans. - Information was available about local advocacy contacts, should someone wish to utilise this service.
 An advocate is an independent person, who will support people in making decisions, in order to ensure these are made in their best interests.
 This ensured people's interests would be represented and they could access appropriate services outside of the service to act on their behalf.